gokcehan/lf/doc.md

 Set the path of a cleaner file.
 The file should be executable.
-This file is called if previewing is enabled, the previewer is set, and the previously selected file had its preview cache disabled.
+This file is called if previewing is enabled, the previewer is set, and the previously selected file has its preview cache disabled.
 The following arguments are passed to the file, (1) current file name, (2) width, (3) height, (4) horizontal position, (5) vertical position of preview pane and (6) next file name to be previewed respectively.
 Preview cleaning is disabled when the value of this option is left empty.